 Tip

 The IONOS Setup Wizard can help make your work even easier.
 It takes just three steps to install WordPress.
-In the WordPress hosting plan from IONOS, all the prerequisites are already in place, including high-performance infrastructure.
+In the Hosting for WordPress plan from IONOS, all the prerequisites are already in place, including high-performance infrastructure.

 Step 1: Install NGINX